warrenshea/notes/book.design-systems-handbook.md

 ## Common Challenges

 * Keeping documentation up-to-date (automate it)
-* Handling breaking changes (wrong: duplication, right: versioning - semver (Major 1.0.0, Minor 0.1.0, Patches 0.0.1)
+* Handling breaking changes (wrong: duplication, right: versioning - semver: Major 1.0.0, Minor 0.1.0, Patches 0.0.1)
 * Avoid performance degradations

 ## 4 Putting your design system into practice: Better together

+### Large-scale redesigns

+Criteria for good candidates for design system projects:
+* Potential for common components
+* Potential for common patterns
+* High-value elements
+* Technical feasibility
+* Available champion
+* Scope
+* Technical independence
+* Marketing poteential

+Documentation is key
+* "If it's not documented, it doesn't exist"

+### Incredmental redesigns

 ## 5 Expanding your design system: More than the sum of its parts